AWegnerGitHub/awegnergithub.github.io-content/2023_08_14_unlimited_pto_management_failure.md

 ## My thoughts on unlimited PTO

 I left a company with a well defined PTO policy that granted more time with more seniority.
 I left this company to join one with unlimited PTO.
 At the time I thought that I'd be using more time off and enjoying the benefits of this unlimited PTO policy.
-Unfortunately, like many others, didn't do that.
+Unfortunately, like many others, I didn't do that.
 Instead I took fewer days than my defined policy had allowed and even lost some company holidays that the previous employeer had that the new one did not.
 In short, I worked more.
 It took a long time and a lot of push back within the company to get people to take the time they needed to recharge.
 Sadly, by the time I left that role, it was still uncommon for people to take extended vacations.